LNC Business Thinking 101: Building Success Through Agility and Integrity

 great idea concept with crumpled colorful paper and light bulb on wooden table

+Learn from what successful LNCs do.
 LNC business thinking is about building success through agility and integrity.

 For Example:

-An online business owner sees an opportunity to improve their website’s user experience.
+An LNC business owner sees an opportunity to improve their website’s user experience.
 Instead of submitting a request to an IT department, they update the design over the weekend, making the site more user-friendly by Monday.

 2. “Bureaucracy drives me nuts.”